 Kraft Azalea Garden is a local favorite for weddings and portraits.
-Its concrete pillars stand as a regal greenery-flanked architectural backdrop for any variety of sweet- or moody-themed portraiture.
+Its concrete pillars stand regal as a greenery-flanked architectural backdrop for any variety of sweet- or moody-themed portraiture.
 When I design fashion inspired by Harry Potter, this is the first spot that comes to mind in light of Hogwarts-like stone structures.
-The lake near sunset (above) is also quite beautiful for any romantic scene.
+The lake near sunset is also quite beautiful for any romantic scene.

 FIELDS OF MIST, WINDERMERE/WINTER GARDEN, FL